Rachel Jabaily

 Organismal Biology & Ecology, Southwest Studies

 I am a proud botanist and evolutionary biologist.
 My research generates phylogenies, or models of evolutionary relationships built from molecular data, to test hypotheses about where, when, and how various groups of flowering plants evolved.
 My main study groups are the primarily Australian plant family Goodeniaceae and the New World tropical Bromeliaceae.
 My research has implications for taxonomy (the naming of species and genera), and conservation.
-I am starting a new research project on life history evolution in Bromeliaceae involving greenhouse experiments at Colorado College and fieldwork in Florida.
+I investigate the evolution of life history from a morphological, developmental, and physiological perspective in the pineapple family (Bromeliaceae) with greenhouse experiments at CC and colleagues at other liberal arts colleges and botanical gardens.
 I love working with undergraduates, and collaborators locally, across the US, and around the world.

 Activities & Interests